 To clarify, timesheets submitted for the first half of the month, 1-15 (inclusive), will be paid on the 21, 22 or 23 of that month (depending on weekends and statutory holidays).
-Please check the 2014 timesheet due dates, pay days and Statutory Holidays for the exact dates.
+Please check the 2016 timesheet due dates, paydays and Statutory Holidays and 2017 Timesheet Submission dates, paydays and Statutory Holidays for the exact dates.

 Timesheets for pay periods of the second half of the month, 16-31 (inclusive), will be paid on the 6, 7 or 8 of the following month (depending on weekends and stats).
-Please check the 2014 timesheet due dates, pay days and Statutory Holidays for the exact dates.
+Please check the 2017 Timesheet Submission dates, paydays and Statutory Holidays for the exact dates.
 It is a good idea to check your paystub on SelfService to ensure that you have been paid correctly.
 If there are any discrepancies between the hours you submitted and the hours you were paid for, please email Administration.

-Normal hours of work for employees in CUPE 116 labor or research positions are 37.50 hours per week which is equivalent to 7.50 hours per day.
-You are entitled to not less than 30 minutes and not more than 1 hour for a meal period, approximately in the middle of your work day.
-You are also entitled to a 15 minute break mid-morning and another 15 minute break mid-afternoon.
+Normal hours of work for employees in CUPE 116 labor or research positions are 37.50 hours per week which is equivalent to a maximum of 7.50 hours per day.
+You are entitled to not less than 30 minutes and not more than 1 hour for an unpaid meal period, approximately in the middle of your work day.
+You are also entitled to a paid 15 minute break mid-morning and another paid 15 minute break mid-afternoon.
 The department head or supervisor in your area should advise you when you are scheduled to take your breaks.
 Please note: breaks that are not taken are forfeited – they cannot accumulate for extended lunch or early departure.

 For those employees working in other affiliations, we will advise you at the time of placement.